d3b4g/leonids/_posts/callme.md

 ## Analyzing the 64bit ELF binary

-Lets load the binary with radare2 and type aaaa command to analyze it.
-And use afl command to list the functions.
-We can also output it as JSON using this command aflj~{}
+Lets load the binary with radare2 to analyze the imported symbols and in the callme binary.

 ![source-01](/img/Screenshot_2020-05-19_18-52-31.png){: .align-left}

 + -d  – Open in the debug mode
 + aas – Analyze functions, symbols and more
++ afl - To list the functions
++ aflj~{} - Output as JSON

 Here we can see six functions and in addition to that their is a symbol called usefulGadgets.